Taf-s/Module_4_StudentNo_Classcode_Group_Name-Surname_SDF04/README.md

 ## Technologies Used

-*CSS for th styling of the buttons
+*CSS for styling the buttons